Raedin24/School/L400/DCIT 417/Session 1.md

 | 5.
 Trade-off valuation | Easy | Moderate | Difficult |
 |  6.
 Cost | Small | Medium | High |
 | 7.
 Saleability | Low | Medium | High |
+`In general, the results of any evaluation method should not be trusted unless validated by another evaluation method.
+Hence, it is suggested to use two or more techniques simultaneously`

+### Network Performance Metrics
+There are **3** kinds of performance metrics
+1. Time-based metrics: The time b/n two events eg. response time, round trip time
+2. Number-based metrics: The number of times an event happens or the size of a parameter eg. total number of packets